Code-Institute-Submissions/MoeskerDev-ms_project2_vienna_AugResub/README.md

 * a sub-header
 * a paragraph with text and a link to another website
 ### Visit
-* the second section which starts with an image
+* the second section which started with an image that I removed since it was not sharp enough.
 * a header
 * a sub-header
 * a paragraph describing some of the recommendations